How to Promote Cultural Awareness in Global Virtual Teams?

 Share your perspective and prepare for continuing conversations.

-For example, if you’re Hindu, you might share with your virtual team that your family is busy preparing food and coloured powder for an important cultural festival called “Holi”, which celebrates the arrival of spring and good conquering evil.
+For example, you might share that your family is busy preparing food and coloured powder for an important cultural festival called Holi.
+Holi is an important festival to celebrate the arrival of spring and good conquering evil.

 If there is interest, be willing to share more as it will help increase your colleagues' cultural awareness.
 They might ask, What is the purpose of the coloured powder?
 How do you celebrate the festivities?

 Upon sharing, one also needs to be open to the responses from others about the perspectives.
 For example, your leader presented to potential clients and decided to limit self-promotion because your leader's culture highly values humility.
 Based on the lacklustre response, you realise that the clients might perceive your leader as lacking experience or qualification without self-promotion.
 It's a critical perspective that needs to be shared with your leader to adjust their presentation to win clients over.

 But once shared, your leader may provide their perspective of their selected approach, which may or may not align with your viewpoint.
 This may lead to, at best, insights into each other's perspectives.
 At worst, uncomfortable conversations.
 No matter the outcome, sharing views can start meaningful discussions that allow everyone to learn about each other.